-Download a pdf file with information about this technique
+Download a PDF file with information about this technique.

 Caution: